neilotoole/errgroup/README.md

 # errgroupn
-errgroupn is Go's sync.errgroup with goroutine worker limits
+`errgroupn` is a drop-in alternative to Go's `sync/errgroup` but limited to N goroutines.
+In effect, `errgroupn` is `errgroup` but with a worker pool of N goroutines.
+The exported API is identical but for an additional constructor function `WithContextN`, which allows the caller to specify the maximum number of goroutines (`numG`) and the capacity of the queue channel (`qSize`) used to hold work before being picked up by a worker goroutine.
+The zero `Group` and the `WithContext` constructor both return a `Group` with `numG` equal to `runtime.NumCPU`

 ## Open Question
 Why require an explicit `qSize` limit?

-If the quantity of calls to `errgroupn/Group.Go` results in `qCh` becoming full, the `Go` method will block until worker goroutines relieve `qCh`.
+If the number of calls to `errgroupn/Group.Go` results in `qCh` becoming full, the `Go` method will block until worker goroutines relieve `qCh`.
 This behavior is at odds with `sync/errgroup.Go`, which doesn't block.
 Given that `errgroupn` aims to be as much of a behaviorally identical